-Metric space generalises the concept of distance familiar from Euclidean space.
+A metric space generalises the concept of distance familiar from Euclidean space.
 It provides a notion of continuity for functions between quite general spaces.
+The module covers:

-In this module a variety of techniques and areas of mathematical optimisation will be covered including Lagrangian methods for optimisation, simplex algorithm linear programming and dynamic programming.
-You’ll develop techniques for application which can be used outside the mathematical arena.
+In this module a variety of techniques of mathematical optimisation will be covered including Lagrangian methods for optimisation, simplex algorithm linear programming and dynamic programming.

-In this module you’ll have an introduction to Einstein’s theory of general and special relativity.
+You will be introduced to Einstein’s theory of general and special relativity.
 The relativistic laws of mechanics will be described within a unified framework of space and time.
-You’ll learn how to compare other theories against this work and you’ll be able to explain new phenomena which occur in relativity.
+You’ll learn how to compare other theories against this work and you’ll be able to explain exciting new phenomena that occur in relativity.

 Rings and Modules